The success of any company’s workplace safety strategy depends on its ability to communicate that strategy.

 In short: the success of any company’s workplace safety strategy depends partly on its ability to communicate that strategy.

 In some cases a new or upgraded safety measure is clear and present.
 For example workers that get to wear a proximity monitoring bracelet.
-These let them (physically) experience the direct safety benefits, while at the same time showing their company’s safety commitment.
+These let them (physically) experience the direct safety benefits, while simultaneously showing their company’s safety commitment.

 In other cases, newly implemented safety protocols may be invisible to the workers.
 Those same proximity monitoring bracelets may have more safety benefits than immediately perceived.
 In those instances an effective safety communication can ease worker minds and make them feel safer – on top of actually being safer.